J-Haze/to-do-list/README.md

 🔗 **Live preview** of the app is [here](https://j-haze.github.io/to-do-list).

 ### Purpose: ###
-The purpose of this project was to create a a simple Tic-Tac-Toe game, while allowing me to practice and expand upon my knowledge of JavaScript.
+Create an interactive To-Do list.
+The app shows off my ability to create a functional application using JavaScript.

 ### Features: ###